 History of CalSTA

-The California State Transportation Agency (CalSTA) opened its doors on July 1, 2013, carrying out the Governor’s Government Reorganization Plan No. 2, and replacing the Business, Transportation and Housing Agency with a new state agency focused solely on transportation.
+The California State Transportation Agency (CalSTA) opened its doors on July 1, 2013, following former Governor Brown’s Government Reorganization Plan No. 2, and replacing the Business, Transportation and Housing Agency with a new state agency focused solely on transportation.

 CalSTA now consists of departments, boards and offices each with a focus on the safety and mobility of California’s traveling public.
 The following transportation-related entities now fall under CalSTA: